maheeptathgur/test-app/replit.md

 - July 1, 2025.
 Implemented dynamic sidebar that switches to recent conversations list when in chat mode, replacing standard navigation menu with conversation history
 - July 1, 2025.
 Modified workspace selector to show available copilots when in chat mode instead of workspaces for easy assistant switching
 - July 1, 2025.
 Removed top border from chat input area for seamless conversation interface
+- July 1, 2025.
+Added delete functionality to recent conversations with hover-activated trash icon and confirmation toast
 ```

 ## User Preferences